AlbertRtk/stock_market/README.md

-# Stock Market

-The project focusing on the analysis of the stock market and the automation of the decision process for financial investing.
+The project focuses on the analysis of the stock market and the automation of the decision process for financial investing.

 ## Disclaimer